AmokSolderer/APC/README.md

 ### Software

-The software consists of two parts: the operating system APC.ino which controls the hardware and offers an application interface (API) for the game specific software to use.
+The software consists of two parts: the operating system APC.ino and the game specific code.
+The former controls the hardware and offers an application interface (API) for the game specific software to use.
 For an overview of the available API variables and commands please take a look at the
 [APC software reference](https://github.com/AmokSolderer/APC/blob/master/DOC/Software/APC_SW_reference.pdf).

 I have written game codes for my Black Knight and Pinbot.
 They are still not final, but good enough to have fun with and to use as a reference when writing own code.
 As a startup guide how to start writing game code I have written a short tutorial in the [wiki](https://github.com/AmokSolderer/APC/wiki) section.